Teoneag/CoinSky/README.md

 - color red, green and gray things that change
 - add the theme in the database
 - add loading screen + splash screen
+- delete the dot from the logo to make it centered when i need it
 ### General
 - make a responsive layout
 - make different languages available